miraakx/lox/README.md

 * resolver.rs

 Traverses the syntax tree and resolves all variables by associating them with the scope in which they are defined.
-The information is stored in a dictionary that links the expression ID associated with the variable usage to the distance in "scope" from the respective declaration.
+The information is stored in a dictionary that links the expression ID associated with the variable usage to the distance in "scopes" from the respective declaration.

 * interpreter.rs

-Executes statements sequentially, evaluating any expressions contained within them recursively.
+Executes all the statements sequentially recursively evaluating any expression.

 Other files:

 * native_functions.rs contains native functions provided by the language.
-In particular, the clock() function is needed for benchmarks.
+In particular, the `clock()` function is needed for benchmarks.

-* environment.rs is a dictionary that associates variable names with their corresponding values.
+* environment.rs defines a structure to store all the program variables and their respective values.

 ### Notes